Sajid788/Gurucool-Assignment/README.md

 - astrologerController.js and userController.js manage requests associated with astrologers and users.
 - flowDistributionService.js houses the algorithm for distributing users to astrologers.

+## Implementation
+- The algorithm is implemented in the flowDistributionService module.
+- The connectUserToTopAstrologer function links a user to the foremost astrologer according to their flow adjustment.

 ### Installation

 1. Clone this repository: